 Micronet's success and ability to compete is dependent on its proprietary technology.
 The steps Micronet has taken to protect its proprietary rights may not be adequate and Micronet may not be able to prevent others from using its proprietary technology.
 The methodologies and proprietary technology that constitute the basis of Micronet's solutions and products are not protected by patents.
 Existing trade secret, copyright and trademark laws and non-disclosure agreements to which Micronet is a party offer only limited protection.
 Therefore, others, including Micronet's competitors, may develop and market similar solutions and products, copy or reverse engineer elements of Micronet's production lines, or engage in the unauthorized use of Micronet's intellectual property.
-Any misappropriation of Micronet's requiry interest in Micronet.
+Any misappropriation of Micronet's proprietary technology or the development of competitive technology may have a significant adverse effect on Micronet's ability to compete and may harm the value of MICT's equity interest in Micronet.